ShannaBadhesha/Final_project/README.md

 ## Known Issues
 The original dataset included over 500 samples.
-I narrowed it down to 300 and then further narrowed it down to 40 samples for the analysis.
+I narrowed it down to 40 samples for the analysis.
 Since there were no filters avaliable, I chose 20 samples for each group at random to speed up the process of the analysis.

 ## Conclusions